k8ssandra/k8ssandra/docs/content/en/docs/topics/ingress/traefik/monitoring/_index.md

 ## Validate Traefik Configuration

+{{% alert title="Note" color="primary" %}}
-_Note this step is optional.
-The next step will also prove the configuration is working._
+This step is optional.
+The next step will also prove the configuration is working.
+{{% /alert %}}

 With the ingress routes configured and deployed to Kubernetes we can access the Traefik dashboard to validate the configuration has been picked up and is detecting the appropriate services.

 1. Open your web browser and point it at the Traefik dashboard.
 This may require `kubectl port-forward` or the steps in our [Configuring Kind]({{< ref